 Deleting a Worksheet

-On the left navigation menu, there is a “more options” menu icon (3 vertical dots) following each non-primary worksheet name.
+On the left navigation menu, there is a “more options” menu icon (3 blue vertical dots) following each non-primary worksheet name.
 Click on the “more options” icon to display the menu and select Delete Worksheet.
 A confirmation dialog displays stating “Deleting a worksheet is permanent and cannot be reversed.
 All costs on this worksheet will be lost.”
 The following image shows the dialog.

 You have the option to cancel and keep the worksheet, or to delete the worksheet.